 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Cedar Lake is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Cedar Lake is a town of construction workers and builders, sales and office workers, and service providers.
-There are especially a lot of people living in Cedar Lake who work in sales jobs (9.85%), office and administrative support (8.90%), and management occupations (8.34%).
+Overall, Cedar Lake is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Cedar Lake who work in sales jobs (11.88%), management occupations (9.38%), and office and administrative support (9.14%).

-Because of many things, Cedar Lake is a great place for families with children to consider.
-First of all, many other families with children live here, making Cedar Lake a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Cedar Lake has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Cedar Lake is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Cedar Lake’s overall crime rate is lower than average for the country.